mfarache/jekyll-now/_posts/2018-10-22-Java-Grpc-REST.md

 ```
 We can observe a few things from the generated code

-+ There is a class with the same name of our proto file (GameServer)
++ There is a Java class with the same name of our proto file (GameServer)
 + There is a java class per message type
 + Defintion of our messages will be done using inmutable objects generatadated via Builder pattern
 + We have a class GamingServerGrpc which contains base classes to extend from